josecgil/oblique-js/README.md

 With `data-ob-model="Model.products[0]"` you send the first product data to the directive.

-2. Execute a javascript expression
+B. Execute a javascript expression

 The result of the executed expression will be assigned to de model property in the data param received by the directive.